On the K\"onig-Hall-Egerv\'ary theorem for multidimensional matrices and multipartite hypergraphs: Constructions of extremal matrices

-\begin{teorema} If $\Lambda$ is an optimal hyperplane cover of an extremal matrix $A$ of deficiency $\delta$ then tables $\Lambda'$ obtained from $\Lambda$ via Construction~$\ref{extrconstrorder}$ are optimal hyperplane covers of the extremal matrices $B = A(\Lambda')$ of order $n+1$ and of deficiency $\delta$. \end{teorema}
+\begin{teorema} If $\Lambda$ is an optimal hyperplane cover of an extremal matrix $A$ of deficiency $\delta$, then tables $\Lambda'$ obtained from $\Lambda$ via Construction~$\ref{extrconstrorder}$ are optimal hyperplane covers of the extremal matrices $B = A(\Lambda')$ of order $n+1$ and of deficiency $\delta$. \end{teorema}

 \begin{proof} Denote by $\beta$ the index of the matrix $B$ belonging to the intersection of all new hyperplanes.
-In all three constructions the submatrix $B_\beta$ is exactly the matrix $A$ and entry $b_\beta$ in matrices $B$ equals one.
+In all three constructions, the submatrix $B_\beta$ is exactly the matrix $A$ and entry $b_\beta$ in matrices $B$ equals one.
 Each matrix $B$ has no polydiagonals, because the weight of $\Lambda'$ is less than $n+1$.
 Moreover, matrices $B$ contain polyplexes of weight $n+1 - \delta$ that consist of some polyplex of weight $n-\delta$ in the matrix $A$ and $b_\beta =1$.

-So to prove the theorem it remains to show that after replacing each zero entry $b_\gamma$ of the matrix $B$ by a unity entry we obtain a polydiagonal in the resulting matrix.
-If index $\gamma$ is taken from the submatrix $B_{\beta}$ then it holds because of the extremality of the matrix $A$.
+To prove the theorem, it remains to show that after adding some index $\gamma$ to the support of $B$ we find a polydiagonal in the resulting matrix.
+If $\gamma$ is taken from the submatrix $B_{\beta}$, then the required statement holds because of the extremality of the matrix $A$.

-Therefore, we may assume that indices $\gamma$ and $\beta$ share same hyperplanes in directions $i_1, \ldots, i_l$.
-Let us describe the construction of polydiagonals using index $\gamma$ for all three clauses of Construction~\ref{extrconstrorder}.
+Therefore, we may assume that indices $\gamma$ and $\beta$ share the same hyperplanes in directions $i_1, \ldots, i_l$.
+Let us find polydiagonals using index $\gamma$ for all three clauses of Construction~\ref{extrconstrorder}.